IngmarBitter/defenders/md/Christ/Christ.Slides.7.ResurrectionBiblicalEvidence.md

 ![](pics/ChristOverview.jpg style="float: right; width: 7rem")

-* Matthew 27:62-66 — chief priests and Pharisees go to Pilate **the day after** the burial, asking for a guard
+<p style="font-family: 'EB Garamond', serif; font-style: italic;">"On the next day, which followed the Day of Preparation, the chief priests and Pharisees gathered together to Pilate, saying, 'Sir, we remember, while He was still alive, how that deceiver said, "After three days I will rise."
+Therefore command that the tomb be made secure until the third day [...]'"</p><p style="text-align: right;"> <em>Matthew 27:62–64 (NKJV)</em></p>

-* The vocabulary (*chiliarchos*, "captain") suggests **Roman**, not Jewish, soldiers — Pilate seconded them to the Jewish authorities
+* The vocabulary (*chiliarchos*, "captain") points to **Roman**, not Jewish, soldiers — seconded to the Jewish authorities
-* Critics call this a late apologetic legend — but the timing tells against that:
+* Critics call the guard a late legend — but its **awkward timing** argues for historical roots:
-  * If invented, why post the guard *only on Saturday*?
-The body might already have been stolen
+  * Why post the guard *only on Saturday*, when the body might already be gone?
-  * The 2nd-century *Gospel of Peter* "fixes" exactly this — guard on Friday, surrounded by a crowd
+  * The 2nd-century *Gospel of Peter* "fixes" exactly this — guard set Friday, before a crowd
-  * Matthew's awkward timing is a sign of **historical roots**, not invention

 ---

 ## Sunday Morning — Devotional Anointing

 ![](pics/ChristOverview.jpg style="float: right; width: 7rem")

+<p style="font-family: 'EB Garamond', serif; font-style: italic;">"Now when the Sabbath was past, Mary Magdalene, Mary the mother of James, and Salome bought spices, that they might come and anoint Him."</p><p style="text-align: right;"> <em>Mark 16:1 (NKJV)</em></p>

 * Some scholars: the women came to *complete* a hurried Friday burial
 * Craig: this is ungrounded — the burial narrative shows no signs of being rushed